MuhammadDaniyal32/ParentCommunicationRegistar-AndroidApp/README.md

-# ParentCommunicationRegistar
+# Parent Communication Register App

 ### Description:

-_ParentCommunicationRegistar is Android App based on Java/Sqlite.The Main aim of Parent Communication Register Android Application is to automate the attendance in the form of Android Mobile Application.
+_ParentCommunicationRegister is Android App based on Java/Sqlite.The Main aim of Parent Communication Register Android Application is to automate the attendance in the form of Android Mobile Application.
 It will help establish a good communication between Student Mentor and parent._

 ### App ScreenShots: